 A: Do you still want to go dancing tomorrow night?

 B: Let’s forget it.

 7. 去你的! (qù nǐ de!)

-Depending on the situation, this phrase can range anywhere from meaning “Go away!” or “Off with you!” to something more offending like “$#@% off!”
+Depending on the situation, this phrase can range anywhere from the firm statement “Go away!” or “Off with you!”

-Jokingly or in the right situation, it can be appropriate to use.
-However, you will want to be careful when you use this if you’re not trying to offend your new (or old) friends.
+Jokingly, or in the right situation, it can be appropriate to use.
+However, you’ll want to be careful when you use this slang if you’re not trying to offend your new (or old) friends.